Uganda

 • Biochar soil conditioner

-Local feedstock for the biorefinery and HTC plant will include:
+Local feedstock will include:

 • Tithonia, mucuna, alfalfa, lablab plus cassava and banana leaves for press cake/protein concentrate production